22 Fun and Healthy Things to Try While Social Distancing

 Rearrange your living space

 While you can’t stroll through home-goods stores in search of decorating inspo, you can freshen up your home simply by rearranging.
 Try swapping out photos in your wall frames, angling your sofa another way, or creating a reading nook by repurposing a cute lamp from another room.
-You can collect FitPoints for major rearranging, and you’ll help your home feel new again.
+WW members can earn PersonalPoints™ for physical activity like major rearranging, and you’ll help your home feel new again.

 Up your cooking game